SanderGi/WiFiStrengthTester/README.md

 ## Changelog
 Updating using the msix installer is easy, you just download and run the new installer (no need to uninstall the program first).
-### v1.0.0
-- Basic RSS reading capabilities
-- Basic averaging functionality (mean, range, completed scans)
-- Basic UI (control panel, datatable)
-- Logo's and other neat stuff
-- Uses port 8000 (possibly 8080)
 ### v1.0.1
-- Removed extraneous entries in the data log for clarity
+- Removed extraneous entries in the data table for clarity
 - Rounded mean RSS to the nearest integer to adhere to sig figs
 - Disables the Collect Data! button when scanning to avoid multiple scans being started concurrently
 - Changed the default Trial Count to 15 to get more complete scans for poorer connections
 - UI improvements (drop-down to select available ssids, empty text boxes display a discription of what they do)
 - Uses port 8080 exclusively
+### v1.0.0
+- Basic RSS reading capabilities
+- Basic averaging functionality (mean, range, completed scans)
+- Basic UI (control panel, data table)
+- Logo's and other neat stuff
+- Uses port 8000 (possibly 8080)